 But my goal today is to hopefully make your budget task seem much more manageable!

-By looking into some of my favorite tips and tricks, as well as identifying why a budget is so important.
+By looking into some of my favorite budgeting tips and tricks, as well as identifying why a budget is so important.

 So let’s take a look, shall we?

-10 Simple Budgeting Tips For Beginners
+10 Budgeting Tips and tricks For Beginners

 Below are 10 of my favorite smart budgeting tips, all of which I found really helpful when I finally began my budgeting journey.